fareedabdul/fareedabdul/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=bobbyg603)

-I'm from the USA 🇺🇸, currently in the Eastern Standard Time Zone 🌎.
-I'm a huge fan of Node.js, TypeScript, open-source, and writing testable software 💻.
-When I'm not crushing bugs or building dreams, I can be found playing golf 🏌️, playing hockey 🏒, snowboarding 🏂, lifting weights 🏋️, and spending time with my beautiful wife Cassie ❤️.
+I'm from India 🇮🇳, currently in the Indian Standard Time Zone (IST) 🕰️ UTC+5:30, I'm a huge fan of Node.js, TypeScript, open-source 💻.
+When I'm not crushing bugs or building dreams, I can be found playing FreeFire🏌️, Driving cars🚘, lifting weights 🏋️.

 ## 🔭 I'm currently working on